lcdsmao/kotlinx.coroutines/coroutines-guide.md

 ### Scope builder
 In addition to the coroutine scope provided by different builders, it is possible to declare your own scope using [coroutineScope] builder.
 It creates new coroutine scope and does not complete until all launched children complete.
-The main difference between [runBlocking] and [coroutineScope] is that the latter doesn't block the current thread while waiting for all children to complete.
+The main difference between [runBlocking] and [coroutineScope] is that the latter does not block the current thread while waiting for all children to complete.

 ```kotlin